On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Impossibility result

-$B_{k-1}$ is possible because: (1) even though $p$ may have ``noticed'' the removal of step $s^k$, $p$ may be {\ml} (all other readers are correct in this execution), and (2) $q$ cannot distinguish between $A_k$ and $B_{k-1}$ because $s^k$ is invisible to $q$, and $p$ and all the readers in {\sety} behave as in $A_k$.
-More precisely: \begin{compactitem} \item All processes behave exactly as in $A_k$ up to and including time $t_w^{k-1}$.
+\RN{$B_{k-1}$.} From the {\run} $A_{k}$ of $\AW$ we construct the following {\run} $B_{k-1}$ of $\AW$ (Figure~\ref{Bk-1}).
+Intuitively, $B_{k-1}$ is exactly like $A_k$ except that $w$ crashes just before taking step $s^k$ (so $B_{k-1}$ is just $A_k$ with the step $s^k$ ``removed'').
+Run $B_{k-1}$ is possible because: (1) even though $p$ may have ``noticed'' the removal of step $s^k$, $p$~may be {\ml} (all the other readers are correct in this {\run}), and $p$ behaves exactly as in $A_k$, and (2) $q$ cannot distinguish between $A_k$ and $B_{k-1}$ because $s^k$ is invisible to $q$, and $p$ and all the readers in {\sety} behave as in $A_k$; so $q$ behaves as in $A_k$, and in particular $q$ reads 1 in $B_{k-1}$ as in $A_{k}$.